 First identify the segment of the market that needs or wants your product.
 The more you know about your customer, the better.
 How old are they?
 Where do they live?
 What are their attitudes and beliefs toward similar products?
 When you figure out what your customer wants or needs, then you can craft a “Value Proposition” that succinctly describes the benefit of your product.
 (More on that later).
 All of this customer data is at your fingertips through Google and your own company research.

-Sound confusing?
-Well, it’s a lot easier than it sounds – especially if you use the Five Box Positioning Model.
+And positioning is a lot easier than it sounds – especially if you use the Five Box Positioning Model.

 In the middle of the diagram is the Value Proposition.
 This is the claim or statement that your company makes that will influence your customer’s perceptions and cause them to act.
 A Value Proposition should persuasively tell the potential customer how they benefit from using the product.
 It is the most important part of your marketing strategy, and should be the central message in everything your company does.

 Positioning your product is the difference between being an industry leader and an “also-ran”.
-The more you understand your product, your target customers, and your market strategy, the more successful your marketing program will be.
+The more you understand your product, your target customers, and your market strategy, the more successful your digital marketing program will be.

 Our digital marketing company has over 26 years of experience crafting custom digital strategies with clients in vertical B2B markets.
 We can help you with strategy, deployment and management.
 Read more about our B2B digital marketing services.
 Our other top services include Business Transformation, Software Development and Web Design.
 Please call our company president, Jay Joyce, at 704-398-4437 or email firstname.lastname@example.org to schedule a time to discuss your company's specific needs to accelerating digital growth.